-These Hot Cross Buns are super soft.
-The dough is perfectly spiced and filled with fruit and is incredibly soft thanks to the Tangzhong method.
-They are finished with a traditional flour and water cross which is piped on before the Hot Cross Buns go into the oven.
+These Easy Homemade Hot Cross Buns are super soft.
+The hot cross bun dough is perfectly spiced and filled with fruit and is incredibly soft thanks to the Tangzhong method.
+These homemade hot cross buns are finished with a traditional flour and water cross which is piped on before the Hot Cross Buns go into the oven.

 Table of contents